woojak/retropie-lightwebmenager/README.md

   sudo mkdir -p /home/pi/tmp && sudo chmod 1777 /home/pi/tmp
   ```

-- **NVMe Sensor Persistence:**
-  The selected sensor is saved to `selected_sensor.txt` in the project folder.
-Make sure this file is accessible.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Please open an issue or submit a pull request.